Intelligent Wi-Fi provides four features that aim to improve consumers' Wi-Fi experience.

 Auto Wi-Fi uses geofencing (a virtual geological fence based on cellular stations) to detect a user's location.
 In registered geofenced areas, “ENTER” and “EXIT” events will be triggered based on location changes detected via the user's device.
 Since Auto Wi-Fi is only triggered when these events take place, the device does not have to constantly scan for location, thereby saving battery life.
 Samsung’s original cell-based geofencing technique allows users to use Auto Wi-Fi without turning GPS on.
 Samsung’s geofencing technique also incorporates learning algorithms which improves location accuracy over time as users continue to use it.

-Offered in the Galaxy S10 and later models such as the Galaxy Note 10, Malicious Hotspot Detection is a client-based solution that has been designed to protect our customers from these attacks.
-The technology detects potentially malicious hotspots by analyzing traffic patterns on a given network.
-Upon connecting to potentially malicious APs, an instant warning message will pop up.
+Offered in the Galaxy S10 and later models such as the Galaxy Note 10, Detect Suspicious Network is a client-based solution that has been designed to protect our customers from these attacks.
+The technology detects potentially suspicious hotspots by analyzing traffic patterns on a given network.
+Upon connecting to potentially suspicious APs, an instant warning message will pop up.
 Since our technology is based on real-time pattern analysis and not databases, it can also detect hotspots that may change their names continuously.

 4. Enhanced Power Saving